skulkarni48/karate-demo-final/README.md

     Also for suace demo website you can provide username and password redentials here.
 Similarly for browser tests, you can control resolution by editing desktop view and tablet view.

-## You can run api, ui and integration as regular script using intellij and eclipse ide.
-For browser test assumes location of chrome on mac : /Applications/Google Chrome.app/Contents/MacOS/Google Chrome , or on windows: C:/Program Files (x86)/Google/Chrome/Application/chrome.exe.
-If you dont have please have it.
-For more details you can refere here: https://github.com/intuit/karate/tree/master/karate-core
+## You can run api, ui and integration as regular cucumber script using intellij or eclipse ide.
+For browser test, configurations assumes location of chrome on mac : /Applications/Google Chrome.app/Contents/MacOS/Google Chrome , or on windows: C:/Program Files (x86)/Google/Chrome/Application/chrome.exe.
+If you dont have please add it.
+For more details you can refere here: https://github.com/intuit/karate/tree/master/karate-core.

 ## Run Mock server and scripts